TusoAI: Agentic Optimization for Scientific Methods: Methods

 \textbf{Step 3.1: Initialize solutions.} The initialization agent $A_{\text{init}}$ drafts 5 candidate solution descriptions from $\mathcal{T}$ and iteratively refines them using each paper summary in $\mathcal{P}$, adding new descriptions or improving existing ones (e.g., “zero-inflated Poisson with kNN smoothing”).
 These are basic descriptions designed to start from scratch and explore to avoid simply re-implementing existing solutions.
 It then attempts to implement and debug each solution; those that successfully compile form the initial solution pool $\mathcal{S}$.
 Each implementation attempt is limited to 10 minutes with up to 4 bug-fix attempts.

 \textbf{Step 3.2: Iterative optimization.} Given the current solution set $\mathcal{S}$, \method~selects diverse top solutions by clustering them based on code-text similarity and, within each cluster, choosing the shortest solution whose performance is within 0.1\% of the cluster's best model; this helps discourage overfitting and randomness while maintaining diversity and concise code.
 For each cluster's top solution $s$, \method~performs either instruction-based optimization (80\% probability) or diagnostic-based optimization (20\% probability).
 The resulting solution $s'$ is added to the pool $\mathcal{S} \gets \mathcal{S} \cup {s'}$.
 Each implementation attempt is limited to 10 minutes with up to 2 bug-fix attempts.
 This time regularization ensures the optimization period is not wasted on a few inefficient implementations, and encourages the final method to be scalable. \begin{itemize} \item \textbf{Instruction-based optimization.} The optimization agent $A_{\text{optim}}$ selects an instruction by first sampling an instruction category $c \sim \text{Cat}(\{\pi_c\}_{c \in \mathcal{C}})$, then uniformly draw 3 candidate instructions from $\mathcal{I}_c$, and finally choosing the most promising among them.
 It then optimizes $s$ to produce $s'$ using the selected instruction in conjunction with 5 most recent feedback entries from $\mathcal{F}_c$.
-If $h(s') > h(s)$, \method~updates the category utility by setting $\pi_c \gets 1.1 \pi_c$ and renormalizing $\{\pi_c\}_{c\in\mathcal{C}}$.
+If $h(s') > h(s)$, \method~ performs a Bayesian-style update to the category utility by setting $\pi_c \gets 1.1 \pi_c$ and renormalizing $\{\pi_c\}_{c\in\mathcal{C}}$, representing the prior belief that this category currently contains useful instructions.
 Finally, the feedback agent $A_{\text{feedback}}$ summarizes the change from $s$ to $s'$ and appends it to $\mathcal{F}_c$ (e.g., ``this optimization constructed a kNN on the top 50 PC’s rather than on all genes, improving performance by 15\%''). \item \textbf{Diagnostic-based optimization.} The optimization agent $A_{\text{optim}}$ selects an instruction by first uniformly draw 3 candidate instructions from $\mathcal{I}_{\text{diag}}$ and then choosing the most promising among them (e.g., ``training curves'', ``distribution checks'', ``validation of assumptions'').
 It then diagnoses and improves $s$ to produce $s'$ using the selected instruction in conjunction with 5 most recent feedback entries from $\mathcal{F}_c$: it runs $s$ to collect diagnostic logs and then uses this information to produce an improved model $s'$.
+This represents a scientist diagnosing their method's intermediate outputs to further improve upon it.
 Finally, the feedback agent $A_{\text{feedback}}$ summarizes the change from $s$ to $s'$ and appends it to $\mathcal{F}_{\text{diag}}$. \end{itemize}